codacy/docs/docs/repositories-configure/using-submodules.md

     -   **Public repositories**, make sure that your Git URL uses the HTTPS protocol
     -   **Private repositories**, make sure that your Git URL uses the SSH protocol.

-1. If you already have repositories on Codacy where you want to use submodules, add a new [SSH key to your git provider account](#user-account-keys) for each of the repositories.
-On the repository **Settings** page, you can click the link **Add new user key** to go to your Git provider page where you manage your user account SSH keys.
+1. If you already have repositories on Codacy where you want to use submodules, [add a new SSH key to your git provider account](#user-account-keys) for each repository by navigating to the repository **Settings** page and clicking the link **Add new user key**.

+    This takes you to the Git provider page where you can manage your user account SSH keys.

     !!! note
         **If you're using GitLab Cloud**, navigate to the page **Settings** and click the button **Generate New User Key** for each repository.
 Codacy generates new keys on your user account.